 Top things to see and do while staying at the Caledonian Hotel near Fort William, Scotland

 On the shores of Loch Linnhe, Fort William is known as the gateway to Ben Nevis, the UK’s highest mountain.
 It’s often referred to as ‘the outdoor capital of the UK’, offering a wealth of opportunities for mountaineering, walking, rambling, hiking, kayaking, skiing, cycling and river rafting.
-Dramatic natural landscapes and wonderful Scottish hospitality combine to make this the most appealing of holiday destinations.
+Dramatic natural landscapes and wonderful Scottish hospitality combine to make this the most appealing holiday destination.

 On the hotel’s doorstep: